mebjas/mebjas.github.io/_posts/2020-06-27-qr-code-scanner-end-to-end.md

 ## What's new?
 Introduced `Html5QrcodeScanner` class for adding end to end QR code scanning in your existing web application.
 It is written on top of the existing `Html5Qrcode` class, which anyone can continue to use with their application's user interface. `Html5QrcodeScanner` supports all features of `Html5Qrcode` like
- - Inline scanning using a video feed from Camera or webcam
+ - Inline scanning using a video feed from Camera or webcam.
- - Local Image scanning
+ - Local Image scanning.
- - Scanning media captured from the camera on mobile devices
+ - Scanning media captured from the camera on mobile devices.

 **To show the ease of use, I have embedded the QR scanner in next section**.
 > Please note this article is based on Jekyll, written in markdown.